 - You are exposed to first-hand or second-hand cigarette smoke

-- Exposure to estrogens present in some makeup, exhaust and paint fumes, plastics and pesticides also affect the endocrine system adversely.
+Estrogens present in some makeup, exhaust and paint fumes, plastics and pesticides also affect the endocrine system adversely.

 Do you get out in the sun regularly?
 Did you know that only 10 to 15 minutes of sun exposure is all that is needed for your body to create healthy vitamin D levels?
 Low vitamin D levels can wreak havoc with your endocrine system.

 Signs of an Imbalanced Endocrine System